rl-institut/oemof-B3/docs/model_pipeline.rst

    :file: ../oemof_b3/schema/timeseries.csv

+.. _conventions_resources_label_:
+Conventions
+^^^^^^^^^^^

-A few more conventions are important to know.
-Missing data is left empty.
-If a value applies to all regions, this is indicated by :attr:`ALL`.
-If it applies to the sum of regions, by :attr:`TOTAL`.
+A few more conventions are important to know:

+* Missing data is left empty.
-There is no unit transformation within the model, i.e. the user needs to ensure the consistency of units.
+* There is no unit transformation within the model, i.e. the user needs to ensure the consistency of units.

+* The parameters :attr:`id_scal` and :attr:`id_ts` are optional and will be added automatically if you do not specify them.

+* The parameter :attr:`scenario_key` allows you to pass values that are associated with a specific scenario.

+* The parameter :attr:`name` must be specified in a certain fixed concatenation of parameters: :attr:`region`-:attr:`carrier`-:attr:`tech` (example: :attr:`B-biomass-g`).

+* If a value applies to all regions, :attr:`region` corresponds to :attr:`ALL` for this value.
+* If :attr:`region` is set to :attr:`ALL` in the model-own assumptions, :attr:`name` is to be left blank.
+The name will be automatically added per region modelling the energy system.
+* If a value applies to the sum of regions, :attr:`region` corresponds to :attr:`TOTAL` for this value.

+* Different attributes can be set for :attr:`var_name`.
+Which component is assigned to which attributes can be found in chapter `Overview <https://oemoflex.readthedocs.io/en/latest/overview.html>`_ of the :attr:`oemoflex` documentation.
+* Components can receive keywords for the electricity-gas-relation-constraint via the attribute :attr:`output_parameters`.

+  * Keywords of components powered by gas start with :attr:`config.settings.optimize.gas_key` and
+  * such powered with electricity with :attr:`config.settings.optimize.el_key` followed by :attr:`carrier` and :attr:`region` (example: :attr:`{"electricity-heat_decentral-B": 1}`).
+  * Do not provide :attr:`output_parameters` or leave their :attr:`var_value` empty to neglect a component in the constraint.

+* The parameters :attr:`timeindex_start` and :attr:`timeindex_end` need to follow ISO 8601 date and time format.

 Build datapackages
 ==================